Alterraun Verner: 2013

 During minicamp, defensive coordinator Gray chose to try Verner at free safety.
 The latter returned to starting cornerback in training camp and saw minor competition from Sensabaugh, Blidi Wreh-Wilson, and Tommie Campbell.
 HC Munchak retained Verner and McCourty as the starting cornerback duo to open the 2013 season.

 He started in the Titans' season-opener at the Pittsburgh Steelers and recorded three combined tackles, two pass deflections, and an interception in their 16–9 victory.
-In Week 2, he made six combined tackles, a season-high three pass deflections, an interception, and scored his first career touchdown in the Titans' 30–24 loss at the Texans.
+In Week 2, he made six combined tackles, a season-high three pass deflections, an interception, and scored his first career touchdown in the Titans' 30–24 overtime loss at the Houston Texans.
 During the fourth quarter, Verner intercepted a pass by quarterback Matt Schaub intended for DeAndre Hopkins and returned it 23 yards to score.
 On September 29, 2013, Verner recorded two tackles, two pass deflections, and intercepted two pass attempts by New York Jets' rookie quarterback Geno Smith in their 38–13 victory.
 It marked Verner's first game of his career with multiple interceptions.
 On December 8, he collected a season-high nine combined tackles and broke up two passes in the Titans' 51–28 loss at the Denver Broncos in Week 14.

 On December 27, Verner was announced as one of the players voted to the 2014 Pro Bowl.
 It marked his first career Pro Bowl selection.
 He was voted second-team All-Pro and became the first Titans player to be selected for the Pro Bowl since 2010.
 He finished the season with 57 combined tackles (49 solo), a career-high 22 pass deflections, a career-high five interceptions, and a touchdown in 16 games with 16 starts.
 Pro Football Focus gave Verner the 12th highest overall grade among cornerbacks in 2013.

 On March 3, 2014, it was reported by The Tennessean that the Titans elected not to use their franchise tag on Verner.
 The two parties attempted to work on a long-term deal, but were unable to agree to terms on a contract.

 Verner was considered as a top free agent and reportedly drew interest from multiple teams, including the New York Jets, Pittsburgh Steelers, Tampa Bay Buccaneers, Minnesota Vikings, and the Detroit Lions.